Eastrall/EntityFrameworkCore.DataEncryption/README.md

 ## Disclaimer

-This library has been developed initialy for a personal project of mine.
+This library has been developed initialy for a personal project of mine which suits my use case.
 It provides a simple way to encrypt column data.

-I **do not** take responsability if you use this in a production environment and loose your encryption key or corrupt your data.
+I **do not** take responsability if you use/deploy this in a production environment and loose your encryption key or corrupt your data.

 ## How to install